-(3) For stormwater management systems constructed per Massachusetts Department of Environmental Protection's stormwater management policy (November 18, 1996) or standards (January 2, 2008), any activity proposed or undertaken within said stormwater management systems that includes the removal of less than 12 inches of sediment from a basin, water quality swale or constructed stormwater wetland (including forebays or other forms of pretreatment) is not subject to these regulations.
+- (2) Any activity proposed or undertaken outside the areas specified in Subsection A above shall not be subject to regulation under the Bylaw unless, in the judgment of the Conservation Commission, said activity may result or has actually resulted in the removing, filling, dredging, discharging into, building upon, degrading or otherwise altering an area specified in Subsection A above.
+If anyone wishes to have the Conservation Commission determine whether an activity may be subject to regulation under the Bylaw, he or she shall submit a request for determination of applicability pursuant to Section 9 of these regulations. - (3) For stormwater management systems constructed per Massachusetts Department of Environmental Protection's stormwater management policy (November 18, 1996) or standards (January 2, 2008) or 310 CMR 10.05(6)(k) through (q), any activity proposed or undertaken within said stormwater management systems that includes the removal of only the accumulated sediment from a basin, water quality swale or constructed stormwater wetland (including forebays or other forms of pretreatment) is not subject to these regulations.